sstavo/git-github/README.md

 # git-github
 learning how to use git.
-if i felow this then its ok.
+if i fellow this then its ok.